 When I was first diagnosed with MS, I was working in a small department of a theater.
 I’d been exhibiting (and complaining about) various strange symptoms for quite a while, so I told the people who I shared an office with about my diagnosis.
 I didn’t really want it going much wider.

 I didn't feel the need to tell everyone

-A short while afterwards, I had a period when I was working on a freelance basis for several cultural organisations.
+A short while afterward, I had a period when I was working on a freelance basis for several cultural organizations.
 Again, I didn’t feel the need to tell everyone I came into contact with, but I always made sure that at least one person I worked with knew about my situation.
 Anyway, applications were by Curriculum Vitae and informal interview, so there was no opportunity or need to tell.

 I think a lot of this was down to a need to keep some kind of control – plus I was probably in the ‘Denial’ stage of the process.

 When I applied for my current job, the application form had this question:

 “Do you consider yourself to have a disability?”, with a “Yes / No” tick box.

 Being in the denial stage (and only being at the start of a steep learning curve), I ticked ‘No’.

 At the time I didn’t actually consider it a disability, plus I think that - at the back of my mind - I was worried I would be overlooked if I disclosed too soon.

 Deciding to tell my boss about the MS diagnosis